 - Freedom in research and publication where these activities do not interfere with the adequate performance of academic duties.

-- To avoid introducing controversial issues where such issues are not relevant to instruction.
+- To avoid introducing controversial issues that are not relevant to instruction.

-- To handle controversial issues with respect for the expression of differing points of view.
+- To handle relevant controversial issues with respect for the expression of differing points of view.

 V. Responsibility for Implementation